jimasp/behave-vsc/README.md

 - *Why does the behave command output contain `--show-skipped`?*
   - This flag must be enabled for junit files to be produced for skipped tests (which the extension depends on).
 It is enabled by default, so this override is there *just in case* your `behave.ini`/`.behaverc` file specifies `show_skipped=False`.

-- *How can I only execute a specific set of tests while using the extension?*

-  - There are a lot of options here, but there are some examples:

-    - (simple but inflexible) use the `default_tags=` setting in your behave.ini file (or a `[behave.userdata]` setting for a custom setup)

-    - (higly flexible) consider if you can group them into folders, not just by tag, then you can select to run any folder/subfolder from the test tree in the UI instead.

-    - (highly flexible) consider if you can use a feature/scenario/folder naming scheme that will allow you to leverage the filtering above the test tree to enable you to run just those tests.

-    - (completely custom) use the `envVarOverrides` extension setting to set an environment variable that is only set when running from the extension.
-This adds endless possibilities, but the most obvious approaches are probably:
-      - to control a behave `before_all` for a completely custom setup
-      - to control a behave `active_tag_value_provider`
-      - to control `scenario.skip()`
-      - setting the `BEHAVE_STAGE` environment variable

 - *How do I enable automatic feature file formatting on save?*
   - via a standard vscode setting: